fluffles64/SpellGraph/README.md

 # SpellGraph

 ## Overview
-**SpellGraph** is a node-based RPG ability creation tool made in Unity using the GraphView API.
+**SpellGraph** is a node-based RPG ability creation tool made in the Unity engine.
 It allows developers to easily create abilities without the need for scripting and can be repurposed to suit various project needs.
-<br><br>SpellGraph comes with an additional tool, **RealmsTool**, which allows you to visualize and manage custom data types in Unity.
+<br><br>SpellGraph comes with an additional helper tool, **RealmsTool**, which allows you to visualize and manage custom data types in Unity.
 Both tools can be used separately and you can opt not to install RealmsTool when importing the .unitypackage.
-<br><br>It was developed using the Unity [GraphView API](https://docs.unity3d.com/ScriptReference/Experimental.GraphView.GraphView.html), which may be subject to changes in the future.
+<br><br>It was developed using the [Unity GraphView API](https://docs.unity3d.com/ScriptReference/Experimental.GraphView.GraphView.html), which may be subject to changes in the future.
 The current release was developed and tested for Unity version 2022.3.7f1.

 ## Media
 <div style="text-align:center;">